darioalvarez/bitnami-bootcamp-2020/session1/exercise09/project1/README.md

     * Persistence with volumes
     * Isolated in a network

-Created a docker-compose.yml file containind declaration of both containers: mariadb and wordpress.
+Created a docker-compose.yml file containing the declaration of both containers: mariadb and wordpress.
 Each of them with their own volume and sharing the same isolated network.
-Wordpress container has implemented a porth binding with host server, so when deployed it will be possible to see wordpress site in a host web browser.
+Wordpress container has implemented a port binding with the host server, so when deployed it will be possible to see wordpress site in a host web browser.

-Run following command to deploy containers:
+Run the following command to deploy containers:

 ```
 docker-compose up -d